Norrie disease: Diagnosis

 Norrie disease and other NDP related diseases are diagnosed with the combination of clinical findings and molecular genetic testing.
 Molecular genetic testing identifies the mutations that cause the disease in about 95% of affected males.
 Clinical diagnoses rely on ocular findings.
 Norrie disease is diagnosed when grayish-yellow fibrovascular masses are found behind the eye from birth through three months.
 Doctors also look for progression of the disease from three months through 8–10 years of age.
 Some of these progressions include cataracts, iris atrophy, shallowing of anterior chamber, and shrinking of the globe.
 Children with the condition either have only light perception or no vision at all.

 In addition to its use for initial diagnosis, molecular genetic testing is used to confirm diagnostic testing (such as diagnosis by ocular examination), for carrier testing females, prenatal diagnosis, and preimplantation genetic diagnosis.
 There are three types of clinical molecular genetic testing.
 In approximately 95% of males, mis-sense and splice mutations of the NDP gene and partial or whole gene deletions are detected using sequence analysis.
 Deletion/duplication analysis can be used to detect the 15% of mutations that are submicroscopic deletions.
 This is also used when testing for carrier females.
 The last testing used is linkage analysis, which is used when the first two types are unavailable.
 Linkage analysis is also recommended for those families who have more than one member affected by the disease.

 MRI is often used to diagnose the retinal dysplasia that occurs with the Norrie disease.
-However, the retinal dysplasia can be indistinguishable on MRI from persistent hyperplastic primary vitreous, or the dysplasia of trisomy 13 and Walker–Warburg syndrome.
+However, the retinal dysplasia can be indistinguishable on MRI from persistent fetal vasculature, or the dysplasia of trisomy 13 and Walker–Warburg syndrome.

 For families with an existing history of Norrie disease, genetic counselling and in utero diagnosis of Norrie disease may be considered.
 In utero diagnosis has been reported to include genetic testing by amniocentesis and ultrasonography to examine fetal eyes.
 Confirmation of diagnosis on the first day of life by ophthalmological examination under anesthesia has also been reported in some cases.